 Abraham, borrowed many stories from his homeland of Mesopotamia, the story of the tree of life and of the flood, for example.
-In fact everything in the bible before Abraham was more or less adapted from Sumerian mythology.
-Abraham broke with that religious tradition and called his goddess, Inanna, “the whore of Babylon.”
-Well, we can just as easily call him “the bastard of Babylon.”
-In any case the Torah contains a good deal of metafiction.
-The first candidate is “I am that I am.”
+The Torah contains a good deal of metafiction.
+The first candidate is “I am that I am,” in which God is creating himself through language.
 In Hebrew, it is–

 Well, I will have to reprint the Hebrew at the end of my post.
 For some reason I can’t write anything after the metafictional declaration of God.
 It’s important to see it in Hebrew, because every letter in Hebrew is metafictional, since the letters are mystically connected to the things they describe.
 Words in fact precede and create reality.
 God created himself by declaring his existence, “I am that I am,” and created everything else with language: “Let there be light.”
 He spoke and it came into being.
 That is why saying God’s name is considered blasphemy.
 (I am not talking about “God,” but “Jehovah,” which if anyone could pronounce correctly would end the world.)